-InnSuites Hotels has entered into membership agreements with Best Western International, Inc. ("Best Western") for both hotel properties.
-In exchange for use of the Best Western name, trademark and reservation system, all Hotels pay fees to Best Western based on reservations received through the use of the Best Western reservation system and the number of available suites at the Hotels.
-The agreements with Best Western have no specific expiration terms and may be cancelled by either party.
-Best Western requires that the hotels meet certain requirements for room quality, and the Hotels are subject to removal from its reservation system if these requirements are not met.
-The Hotels with third-party membership agreements received significant reservations through the Best Western reservation system.
-Under these arrangements, fees paid for membership fees and reservations were approximately \$51,000 and \$48,000 for the three months ended April 30, 2024 and 2023, respectively.
-These costs include fees for the Albuquerque and Tucson hotels in 2023.
+The Tucson and Albuquerque InnSuites Hotels have has entered into membership agreements with Best Western International, Inc. ("Best Western") for both hotel properties.
+In exchange for use of the Best Western name, trademark and reservation system, both all Hotels pay fees to Best Western based on reservations received through the use of the Best Western reservation system and the number of available suites at the Hotels.
+The agreements with Best Western have no specific expiration terms and may be cancelled annually by either party.
+Best Western requires that the hotels meet certain requirements for room quality, quality, and the Hotels are subject to removal from its reservation system if these requirements are not met.
+The two Best Western Hotels receive with third-party membership agreements received significant reservations through the Best Western reservation system, and through Online Travel Agent (OTA) reservations systems, Expedia and Booking.com system.
+Under these arrangements, fees paid for membership fees and reservations were approximately \$153,000 54,000 and \$137,000 51,000 for the nine three months ended October 31, 2024 April 30, 2025 and 2023, 2024, respectively.
+These costs include fees for the Albuquerque and Tucson hotels in 2024, 2025.
 These fees are included in room operating expenses on the unaudited condensed consolidated statements of operations for Albuquerque and Tucson.